Project overview

 Activate now ---> QR code

-An existing customer who hasn't activated their account and intends to change their tiers would be prompted to activate just before entering the sales journey, regardless of the entry point.
+An existing customer (intent on purchasing) who hasn't activated their account would be prompted to activate just before entering the sales journey, regardless of the entry point; making the step both timely and relevant.

 QR code screen - web handoff to create the customer account

-I sense checked this solution with Product as well as the Commercial team to address any concerns about adding this Intercept screen before a sales journey.
-With no concerns being raised, I was green-lit to include this within the Multitiers scenarios.
+I validated the Activation intercept screen with the Product and the Commercial team to ensure it wouldn't negatively impact the sales journey.
+With no concerns raised, I was green-lit to include this within the Multitiers scenarios.

 2nd round of Testing

-Collaborating with a UX researcher, we defined Research objectives to
+Working closely with UXR, we defined Research objectives to

-• Identify any barriers during subscription tier migration.
+• Identify any barriers to subscription tier migration.

-• Evaluate the impressions and interactions during the cancellation journey.
+• Evaluate the impressions and interactions in the cancellation journey.

 • Identify ways to improve the transition process from Sky Q to AMP (App Market Place)